Anthony Bourdain has died at 61

 “What I do is not complicated,” Bourdain told the New York Times in 2005.
 “Any stranger who shows an honest curiosity about what the locals think is the best food is going to be welcomed.
 When you eat their food and you seem happy, people sitting around a table open up and interesting things happen.”

 Elahe Izadi contributed to this report.
-It has been updated.

-Note: This post has been updated